Off to the United States for your masters? You’re in for an amazing experience.

 - TIP: if you’re comparing loan products and you don’t have a lot of time, you may want to ask about the timing of this letter before applying for any loan.

-I-20 processing time: How long will it take to get your I-20 form
+I-20 processing time: How long does it take to get an I-20 from the university?

 The I-20 form processing time differs from school to school.
 Once you have proven sufficient funds according to the Cost of Attendance given by the school and completed any administrative requests the university may have, they’ll send your I-20 form.
 Methods of delivery vary, and you’ll need to check with the international office regarding the specifics.